What is Web Application Firewall (WAF)?

 1. Network-Based WAF

 A network-based WAF is generally hardware-based and they are installed as close to the application as possible.
 It reduces latency because they are installed locally.
-Maximum network-based WAF vendors allow set of policies and settings across multiple appliances.
+Maximum network-based WAF vendors allow a set of policies and settings across multiple appliances.

 2. Host-Based WAF

-Host-based Web Application Firewalls can protect against cyber threats like SQL Injection, Cross Site Scripting, Session Hijacking, Parameter tampering, and buffer overflows etc.
+Host-based Web Application Firewalls can protect against cyber threats like SQL Injection, cross-site scripting, Session Hijacking, Parameter tampering, and buffer overflows, etc.

 However, the disadvantages of a host-based WAF are the consumption of local server resources, implementation complexity, and maintenance costs.